by CSyphrett, Martin Maenza and Doc Quantum

 “Close your eyes, woman!”
 Belmont snapped, a touch of venom lacing his voice.
 “Now!”
 Reluctantly, Abby obeyed, shutting her eyes tight.

 “And what, pray tell, will that accomplish?”
-Dracula inquired, a smug satisfaction filling him as he believed his impending feast was close at hand.
+Dracula inquired with smug satisfaction, believing his impending feast to be close at hand.
 “She will feel it well enough when I sink my fangs into her fleshy nape!”

 “She doesn’t need to see me kill you and your stupid mutt!”
 Belmont declared, his tone akin to that of a teacher addressing a wayward student.

 “Really?”
-Dracula scoffed, almost laughing at the unwavering confidence of the old man.
+Dracula scoffed, almost laughing at the unshakable confidence of the old man.
 “And how exactly do you propose to do that?
 You are outnumbered and weaponless!”

 Simon Belmont smirked with the fierce determination of a predator closing in on its prey.
-With a lightning-fast motion, he brought his whip crashing down upon the dog with one hand, simultaneously extracting a vial from his belt with the other.
+With a lightning-fast motion, he brought his whip crashing fatally down upon the dog with one hand, while he simultaneously extracted a vial from his belt with the other.
 Hurling the vial at Abby and Vlad’s feet, he watched as it shattered in a burst of brilliant blue flames.

 The flames clamored up their legs, engulfing them both.
-Vlad the Impaler let out an agonizing scream of torment, yet Abby Cable remained unharmed.
-When the flames dissipated, she found herself released from the vampire’s vile clutches.
+However, even as Vlad the Impaler let out an agonizing scream of torment, Abby Cable remained completely unharmed.
+And as the flames dissipated, she found herself freed from the vampire’s vile clutches.
 Dracula himself had vanished into thin air, leaving no trace in his wake.